History of Croatia

 Illyria The area of present-day Croatia was inhabited by Illyrian tribes in antiquity and therefore the land was called Illyria.
 From one of the tribes – Dalmatians - the name Dalmatia comes from.
 About 400 r. p.n.e. the conquest of these areas was started by the Celts.
 At that time, the Dalmatian coast, especially islands and coastal towns, were covered by Greek colonization.
 From the first century. p.n.e. these areas were already ruled by the Romans; I to II w. is the rise of the Roman Empire in the Balkans.
 The Illyrian population was gradually romanized.
 W 437 r.
 Dalmatia was subordinated to the East Roman Empire.
 W IV and V w. the lands of today's Croatia were invaded by the Huns and the Goths, who ravaged almost the entire Balkan Peninsula.

 Croats in the Balkans During the great migration of the Slavs in the 6th and 7th centuries, the Croats reached the Balkan Peninsula.
-They came back in the 7th century. from his homeland, so-called.
+They came back in the 7th century. from his homeland, the so-called.
 White or Great Croatia (According to legend, these were lands north of the Carpathians, that is, Małopolska and Ukraine), by settling in the western part of the Balkan Peninsula.
 At the beginning, like other Slavic tribes, they were subordinated to the powerful state of the Avars and fought with them against the Byzantine Empire.
 By the end of the 8th century. independent tribal ties with centers in Dalmatia were established in the territory of today's Croatia (Dalmatian Croatia) i Slawonii (Posawska or Pannonian Croatia).
 After the defeat of the Avars by Charlemagne, the Croats fell into dependence on the Frankish state.

 The first historical rulers of the then regions of Croatia: Borna and Viseslav in Dalmatian Croatia (in the times of Viseslav, w 800 r., Croats adopted Christianity) and Ljudevit Posavski in Posavska Croatia, they tried to free themselves from the tutelage of the Franks.
 W 819 r.
 Ljudevit Posavski organized an uprising against them, which, however, was bloodily suppressed.
 In the first half of the 9th century.
 Croatia, already ruled by the first rulers of the Trpimirowice dynasty, surrendered to the suzerainty of Byzantium.